The Drug Test Debate: Clearing the Smoke for the Medical Cannabis Community

 The “Drug-Free Workplace Act” Doesn’t Actually Require Drug-Testing

-In 1986, Reagan signed an Executive Order called the “Drug-Free Workplace Act”, which was eventually signed into law two years later on November 19, 1988.
-The law requires some individuals and organizations who have Federal contracts and all entities that obtain Federal grants to abide by requirements for a “Drug-Free Workplace”.
+In 1986, Reagan signed an Executive Order called the “Drug-Free Workplace Act,” which was eventually signed into law two years later on November 19, 1988.
+The law requires some individuals and organizations who have Federal contracts and all entities that obtain Federal grants to abide by requirements for a “Drug-Free Workplace.”

 While the Department of Labor ended the “Drug-Free Workplace” program in 2010, many employers still rely on it to this day to shape their policy surrounding drugs and the workplace, even drug testing (even though the law clearly does not require it).
-Besides federal contract or grant money, employers may be incentivized to drug test and maintain drug-free work environments (even if not required to) for the sake of workman’s compensation cases, property liability insurance and sometimes even lower premiums on healthcare.
-However, as cannabis use continues to increase and new policies and laws at the state level are increasingly emerging and expanding, this friction created by inconsistencies in federal and state law are reaching a tipping point.
+Besides federal contracts or grant money, employers may be incentivized to a drug test and maintain drug-free work environments (even if not required to) for the sake of workman’s compensation cases, property liability insurance, and sometimes even lower premiums on healthcare.
+However, as cannabis use continues to increase and new policies and laws at the state level are increasingly emerging and expanding, this friction created by inconsistencies in federal and state law is reaching a tipping point.

 Put simply, there needs to be further legislation clarifying these issues and stronger protections integrated into our laws so there is less ambiguity.
 In fact, a new bill introduced in Congress could be a huge stride in the right direction if passed.